-Hong Kong Police have arrested no less than nineteen people in connection with a cryptocurrency scam that made victims of about 170 people through China, Taiwan, Hong Kong, and then the U.K. According to the police, the fraudsters faked an app and also built some kind of fake web page to deceive their victims.
+Hong Kong Police have arrested no less than nineteen people in connection with a cryptocurrency scam that made victims of about 170 people through China, Taiwan, Hong Kong, and then the U.K. According to the police, the fraudsters faked an app and built a fake web page to deceive their victims.

 Police crackdown on Crypto scam in Hong KongReports made available by The Standard on Friday revealed that no less than 19 persons have been arrested by Hong Kong Police in connection with a cryptocurrency scam.

 A total of eleven men and eight women with ages ranging from 18 to 31 have all been arrested for conspiring to defraud.
-There is the alleged mastermind of the whole scam, there were managers, technicians, and then promoters.
-The publication was also quick to acknowledge that some of the arrested fraudsters were triad members while 10 of them were core members of the criminal ring.
+There is the alleged mastermind of the whole scam; there were managers, technicians, and then promoters.
+The publication also quickly acknowledged that some of the arrested fraudsters were triad members while 10 were core members of the criminal ring.

 The fraudsters would instruct the victims to make payments (cash or cryptocurrencies) into either of their bank accounts or crypto wallets.
 They claimed these payments would be used to invest.